heavyai/heavyai-charting/README.md

 | Command        | Description  |
 --- | ---
-`npm run start` | Copies files for examples and then serves the example `npm run build` | Runs webpack and builds js and css in `/dist` `npm run docs` | Creates and opens docs
+`yarn run start` | Copies files for examples and then serves the example `yarn run build` | Runs webpack and builds js and css in `/dist` `yarn run docs` | Creates and opens docs
-`npm run test` | Runs both linting and unit tests
-`npm run clean` | Removes node modules, dist, docs, and example files
+`yarn run test` | Runs both linting and unit tests `yarn run clean` | Removes node modules, dist, docs, and example files

 # Documentation
 The charting library uses [documentation.js](https://github.com/documentationjs/documentation) for API documentation.
 Docs can be built and viewed locally with the `npm run docs` command.